zheacker/jhu-data-science/README.md

 ## Course 1: The Data Scientist's Toolbox
 This course is just some basic theory about data science and some irrelevant practical details re: setting up RStudio and git.

+## Course 2: R Programming
+This course is a brief into to R, RStudio, and the basic objects and functions used in data analysis.

 Additional courses will be posted as they're completed.